turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 * Summarize what you would bring to the position and suggest next steps by requesting a meeting or a call (be specific)
 * Thank them for reading your materials
-* Ask for the interview
+* Ask for an interview

 ### Do's and Don'ts on Cover Letters